kvk-innovatie/wallet-connect-example-react/README.md

 # Example of the Wallet Connect Button in a React app

-This repo shows an example of the integration of the Wallet Connect Button in a React app, only using the frontend.
+This repo shows an example of the integration of the Wallet Connect Button in a React app.
 It is based on the standard React + Vite setup.
 For further explanation and documentation, visit: https://wallet-connect.eu

 # React + Vite